jawngee/ModelKit/README.markdown

 This will remove all objects from the context, releasing them.

 ###No Context Models
 There will definitely be times when you don't want your model to ever be added to a context.
-This is simple to acheive by adding the MKitNoContext protocol to your model:
+This is simple to achieve by adding the MKitNoContext protocol to your model:

     #import "MKitModel.h"